InfoSecInnovations/project-fantastic/README.md

 - We'll only be supporting Windows 10 for the forseeable future, but other platforms may be added if there's a demand for it.
 - Node.js >= 12
 - If you don't have git cli installed you will need that first.
-You can install it using [Chocolatey](https://chocolatey.org/packages/git) or [GitHub Desktop](https://desktop.github.com/).
+You can install it using [Chocolatey](https://chocolatey.org/packages/git) or [Git for Windows](https://git-scm.com/download/win).

 ## Getting Started